Mechanical-Advantage/AdvantageScope/docsSite/docs/tab-reference/console.md

 The controls are similar to the 🔢 [Table](../tab-reference/table.md) tab.
 The selected time is synchronized across all tabs.
 Click a row to select it, or hover over a row to preview it in any visible pop-up windows.
 Clicking the ↓ button jumps to the selected time (or the time entered in the box).
 Enter text in the "Filter" input to only display rows which contain the filter text.
 Press **Ctrl+F** to quickly select the "Filter" input.

 :::info
-Adding a "!" at the start of the filter text will _exclude_ matching messages from the main view.
+Add a "!" at the start of the filter text to _exclude_ matching messages from the main view.
 :::